majewsky/system-configuration/README.md

 * [hologram-dev-tools](hologram-dev-tools) contains a selection of compilers and development tools.

+# Shared pieces for machines with GUI only

 * [hologram-base-gui](hologram-base-gui) is a base hologram for systems with GUI, including [hologram-base](hologram-base), [hologram-multimedia-base](hologram-multimedia-base) and my basic GUI apps.

 * [hologram-kde-desktop](hologram-kde-desktop) expands
   [hologram-base-gui](hologram-base-gui) with a Plasma desktop and KDE apps.

+* [hologram-games](hologram-games) contains a selection of games.

 ## Holograms for Damogran